Shipping Perishable

 • Always place seafood in a portable refrigerator.

-• Always use a cautious label.
+• Always use clear, waterproof labels.

 Leave a Reply